 Gaelic Calendar vs Conventional Calendars

 In Ireland, people use two types of calendars.
 They use the Gaelic calendar and also the common one we all know.
 The Gaelic calendar is older and tied to nature’s seasons.
-In this old way, winter starts on 1 November, much earlier than 21 December in most places.
+In this traditional way, winter starts on 1 November, much earlier than 21 December in most places.

 So don’t be surprised if you see folks gearing up for winter from early November!